-On January 1, 2018, the Company adopted ASU 2014-09, Revenue from Contracts with Customers, ("ASC 606").
+The Company recognizes revenue in accordance with ASC 606, Revenue from Contracts with Customers, ("ASC 606").
 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration expected to be received in exchange for those products or services.
 The Company enters into contracts that can include various combinations of products and services, which are generally capable of being distinct, and accounted for as separate performance obligations.
 Revenue is recognized net of allowance for subscription and non-renewal cancellations and any taxes collected from customers, which are subsequently remitted to governmental authorities.